alkobtan-OR/pslp/README.md

 where $u_i$ denotes the stack assigned to item $i$.
 Since the first-come-first-stacked policy is fulfilled, the items of the same stack are stored with the order of their arrival.
 In other words, the later arriving items are stacked above the earlier ones.

+A solution file lists the model indices

+ in the order in which the
+T
+ model units are to be assembled, one value per line.

 ---

 ## Instance data file

+The input data can be structured in a plain text.
+It would be important to emphasize that for an instance to be valid,
+>   TS=N.
+>   - Also remind the reader that the order in which the items are listed
+>   corresponds to their order of arrival.
+>   - Add a general example of the instance format, for clarity.

 The first line of the input contains two space-separated integers, $T$ and
 $S$, where $T$ is the number of tiers, and $S$ is the number of stacks.